On this page

 - How far are you able and prepared to travel to undertake the work?
-Would volunteering from home be more viable?

 - OpenLearn’s volunteering section - Provides a range of free introductory courses around volunteering, including information on using voluntary work to get ahead in the job market.

 - Citizens Advice Bureau - Information on how volunteering affects your benefits.

 - Disability Rights UK: work experience and volunteering factsheet - Includes information about work you may do, including voluntary work, while claiming health or disability-related benefits.

 Try a range of resources and different approaches to help you find an opportunity which suits you.

 There are many sites and organisations that promote volunteering vacancies, including OpportunityHub.
 You can focus on opportunities in your location, or if you need flexibility or if travel is a constraint, there are some organisations that offer volunteering from home.

 Here are some websites for you to try

 - OU Students Association – volunteer for a range of roles through the OU Student Association